 - Don't use too much ice when building the negroni – you don't want to dilute it.

-- Use large format ice cubes to prevent your negroni from getting watered down.
+- Use large-format ice cubes to prevent your negroni from getting watered down.
 We love Peak Ice Works ice cube molds.
-We use either the spheres or the large cubes, depending on the size of the glass we use.
+We use either spheres or large cubes, depending on the size of the glass we use.

 - If you don't have large ice cubes, only add 2-3 small pieces of ice to your glass.

 - Always garnish your negroni with orange.
-While ganishes sometimes are just for looks, the bitter smell of the orange elevates every sip you take.
+While garnishes sometimes are just for looks, the bitter smell of the orange elevates every sip you take.
 Don't skip it!

 How to serve a mezcal negroni